 This post may contain affiliate links, click here to learn more.

 Physiology is one of the most important pre-clinical subjects.
 Few subjects can match its future clinical relevance.
-This, however, depends on you understanding the material.
+Because of this, it is important that you understanding and comprehend the material.
 This is where a good textbook comes in handy.

 Guyton and Hall textbook of medical physiology

 You can see it for yourself by clicking this link to head over to Amazon.
 Here you can skim through tons of positive reviews from real customers.
-You can also get a look into the book to help you decide if the value it offers is worth the price, I certainly think so.
+You can also get a look into the book to help you decide if the value it offers is worth the price.

 Boron & Boulpaep Medical physiology

 The only book on this list to match and even surpass the Guyton & Hall textbook in terms of depth and length.

 Boron & Boulpaep’s textbook of medical physiology is Considered a bible in medical physiology.
 This textbook is as much suited to a Ph.D. student as one in med school.